Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/IDE/README.md

 You can open the IDE in GUI mode either by opening the "Kaeon Dev.jar" file in the file explorer or by running it from the command line with no arguments.

-The following commands work on both UNIX based systems and on Windows:

-To open Kaeon Dev in GUI mode:

-    java -jar "Kaeon Dev.jar"

-To run a Kaeon FUSION script in the command line:

-    java -jar "Kaeon Dev.jar" "My Kaeon FUSION.op"

-To run a Kaeon FUSION script in the command line with arguments:

-    java -jar "Kaeon Dev.jar" "My Kaeon FUSION.op" "Argument 1" "Argument 2" "etc"

 ### GUI Mode

 After opening Kaeon Dev in GUI mode, you will see open and save options at the top.